FusionAuth setup

 Set the user's full name (required for the name claim)

-FusionAuth derives the OIDC name claim from the user's full name field.
-A user with only first and last name set — but no full name — produces a token with no name claim, and DALP sign-in fails with name_is_missing.
-Set Full name on the user's profile and confirm it is populated for every user who will sign in.
+FusionAuth derives the OIDC name claim from the full name field on the account record.
+A user with only first and last name set, but no full name set, produces a token without a name claim.
+DALP sign-in then fails with name_is_missing.
+Set the full name on the profile and confirm it is populated for every user who will sign in.

 Add a lambda to put roles in the ID token

 By default FusionAuth includes application roles in the access token only.
-DALP reads the ID token, so the admin role never arrives and the user signs in as a member.
+DALP reads the ID token, so the admin role never arrives.
+The user signs in as a member.
 Create a JWT Populate lambda that copies the registration roles into the token, then assign it to the application's ID token populate slot.

 function populate(jwt, user, registration) {